madewithkoji/koji-custom-vcc-sdk/README.md

 # Koji Custom VCC SDK
 ![npm (scoped)](https://img.shields.io/npm/v/@withkoji/custom-vcc-sdk?color=green&style=flat-square)

-**Library for creating custom controls to use in Koji templates.**
+**Library for creating custom controls to use in Koji app.**

 ## Overview

-The @withkoji/custom-vcc-sdk package enables you to implement custom controls for capturing user input on the frontend of your Koji template.
+The @withkoji/custom-vcc-sdk package enables you to implement custom controls for capturing user input on the frontend of your Koji app.
-With this package, you can provide customizations that match closely with the application you are developing.
+With this package, you can provide customizations that is better suited for the application you are developing.
-For example, some Koji templates provide tile map editors, sound enhancers, or custom avatar creators to enhance the interactivity for remixers.
+For example, some Koji apps provide tile map editors, sound enhancers, or custom avatar creators to enhance the interactivity in the app.

 ## Installation